 |State Farm Mutual Auto||Married 60-year old female||$1,200.62||39|

 |State Farm Mutual Auto||Married 60-year old male||$1,200.62||39|

-Below are the highest and lowest insurance carrier rates in Alaska based on zip code.
+Below are the most expensive and cheapest insurance carrier rates in Alaska based on ZIP code.
 Pay close attention to the averages listed to see how they change depending on your address.